 If you are a financial aid recipient, be sure to contact your financial aid advisor before withdrawing to determine if, or how, this will affect you.

 The UMUC Graduate School aims to offer highly relevant curriculum and instruction for your degree or certificate program and for the profession.
 However, should you ever have a question or concern about the curriculum or instruction in a class, please do not hesitate to request a conference with your professor to discuss it.

 If the concern cannot be resolved through this initial conference, you should contact your program chair.

 What is the time limit for completing my graduate program?
 What if I might be unable to complete the program within that time limit?

-To ensure that your program remains relevant and up-to-date, the Graduate School sets time limits for applying course credit to a degree or certificate program.
-You have seven consecutive years from the start of your graduate degree, dual degree or graduate certificate program to complete your program requirements, including any transfer credit that is applied.
+To ensure that your program remains relevant and up-to-date, the Graduate School sets time limits for applying course credit (including any transfer credit) to each degree or certificate program.

-For more information about completing your graduate program, see the Degree Completion Requirements for the Graduate School policy.
+For more information about all requirements for completing your graduate program, see the Degree Completion Requirements for the Graduate School policy.
 If you are concerned that you may not complete all requirements within your time limit, contact your graduate advisor.
 The Graduate School can work with you to help you graduate within the set time limit.

 If you have a question or concern, feel free to contact your academic specialist or program chair anytime.
 You may also contact Graduate Student Relations for guidance on complex situations and help resolving any academic policy issue you may have.